dominickwok/pm-criteria/README.md

         + Team Player (10%)
 * a _Principal Product Manager_
     - Expectations
-        + Maages the development lifecycle of a _product_, including assessing the product's contribution to overall organizational strategy and planning technical strategy accordingly.
+        + Manages the development lifecycle of a _product_, including assessing the product's contribution to overall organizational strategy and planning technical strategy accordingly.
     - Evaluation Criteria:
         + Product Strategy (30%)
         + Execution (10%)